GustavoFri/GustavoFri.github.io/_pages/moreaboutme.md

 My MBTI
 ===

-I once took a MBTI test in one class about career planning.
-Although I think the test may somewhat be a joke, I still put the result here, which may make some sense.
->People like to treat their daily lives as a theatrical stage, playing the roles that society expects of them in certain situations, as posited by *Erving Goffmana*, one sociologist.
-Don't let the labels limit you and get lost in such boring things.

-Whatever, it seems that I may be a **INTJ-A/INTJ-T**.
+It seems that I may be a **INTJ-A/INTJ-T**.
 >**Mind**: 82% Introverted **Energy**: 77% Intuitiive **Nature**: 68% Thinking **Tactics**: 64% Judging **Identity**: 60% Assertive

+*People like to treat their daily lives as a theatrical stage, playing the roles that society expects of them in certain situations, as posited by *Erving Goffmana*, one sociologist.*

 MISC
 ===